jAniceto/programming-notes/python/django-snippets.md

 ---

 ### Create script with access to Django shell
-If you wnat to run an external script but have access to the Django environment like you do with `python manage.py shell` you can do the following.
+If you want to run an external script but have access to the Django environment like you do with `python manage.py shell` you can do the following.
 More info [here](https://stackoverflow.com/questions/8047204/django-script-to-access-model-objects-without-using-manage-py-shell)

 ```python
 # your_script.py